Installation and Configuration of the F8101ALEv3_64 Software

 - OPTIONAL: RapidM TC4 internal modem card enabled for M110A or M110B modems.

-The download from this web site is a Windows installer package.
+The download is a 64-bit Windows installer package.
 Follow the instructions in the installer to install the software to your computer.
 The default installation path is into the user’s home directory.
-The default also places a shortcut into the Windows Start menu system named “F8101ALE”.
+The default also places a shortcut into the Windows Start menu system named “F8101ALEv3_64”.

 The installation process installs the required source code and Open Source licensing that must accompany the product.
-This is found in the “.\F8101ALE\license\lgpl3” folder.
-Review the README.txt file in that folder for more information about handing the Open Source source code files.
+This is found in the “.\F8101ALEv3_64\license\lgpl3” folder.
+Review the README.txt file in that folder for more information about the Open Source source code files.

 First Time Use